-Students may contact the OneStop Department with any questions related to billing or financial aid (cfaonestop@snhu.edu or 1-877-455-7648).
+Students may contact the Student Financial Services at College for America with any questions related to billing or financial aid (SFSCFA@snhu.edu or 877-455-7648, select option 3 at the prompt).

 Readmission Policy

 College for America students may need to restart their program due to a break in their studies or resulting from a program withdrawal.
 This policy applies to students who withdraw during the trial period of enrollment and outside the trial period of enrollment.